-Feel free to donate any amount you can to maintain the upkeep of the BlackRadioIsBack.com, the syndicated FuseBox Radio Broadcast and their various hosting fees, etc. for to be spread to the world...we're very thankful for your support! :)
+PLEASE feel free to donate any amount you can to maintain the upkeep of the BlackRadioIsBack.com website, the syndicated FuseBox Radio Broadcast and both media outlets' various hosting fees, etc. for to be spread to the world if you can...any amount helps!

 Thursday, November 29, 2007